nets4geeks/SPCatalogMaker/README.md

 ## Academic Cloud Computing Threat Patterns (ACCTP) catalog

-The Academic Cloud Computing Threat Patterns (ACCTP) catalog contains different profiles (architecture, compliance, privacy, IaaS, PaaS, SaaS, cloud storage) of cloud threats; all the entities are mapped to the STRIDE model.
+The Academic Cloud Computing Threat Patterns (ACCTP) catalog is a pilot project that uses the SPCatalogMaker toolset.
+It describes common threats of cloud-based computer systems.

 There is a [WWW version of the ACCTP catalog](https://nets4geeks.github.io/acctp/) with its description.